Generic Name: darunavir (da ROON a veer)

 40 kg or more: Darunavir 600 mg plus ritonavir 100 mg orally twice a day with food

 -Special vigilance recommended during dose selection, medication order transcription, dispensing information, and dosing instructions to reduce risk for medication errors, overdose, and underdose.

 -Dose should not exceed the recommended adult dose.

 What other drugs will affect darunavir?

 Many drugs can interact with darunavir.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with darunavir, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially:

 artemether and lumefantrine;